freeCodeCamp/freeCodeCamp/guide/english/vim/useful-commands/index.md

 - vi filename +n, where n is the line number

 ## Opening a file searching for word/term
 - vi filename +/word, where word is what you are looking for.
-The cursor will be positioned on the first occurence of the word.
+The cursor will be positioned on the first occurrence of the word.

 ## Searching a file in Vim